Leilamag/C-Programming/02-First-Code.md

 2. Select `Console application`.
 3. Select C.
 4. Give a name - `C Programming` for the new project.
-5. Saved project to desktop.
+5. Saved project to any folder on your desktop.
 6. Leave the next setup window as default and click finish.

 Once the projects is created and started:
-- There is a `main.c` in the source folder, it was created by default with `codeblocks`.
+- There is a `main.c` file in the source folder, it was created by default with `codeblocks`.

 Code found in the `main.c` file;